mattermost/docs/source/welcome/about-teams.rst

 Team sidebar
 ------------

 If you belong to more than one team, a team sidebar displays to the left of the channel sidebar.
-You can drag teams to reorder them in the sidebar.
+Drag teams to reorder them in the sidebar.
 You can also use keyboard shortcuts to navigate between teams.

 .. image:: ../images/team-sidebar.png
   :alt: Navigating between teams in Mattermost.